ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 ## Migrating workloads with Zerto
 {: #v2t-l2-nsx-t-zerto}

-{{site.data.keyword.vcf-auto-short}} instances offer an optional service for Zerto.
-The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.vcf-auto-short}} instances offer an optional service for {{site.data.keyword.hpe-zerto}}.
+The {{site.data.keyword.hpe-zerto}} service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

-You can use Zerto's Replication capabilities during the migration.
+You can use {{site.data.keyword.hpe-zerto}} Replication capabilities during the migration.

-For more information, see [Ordering services for {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Zerto product documentation](https://help.zerto.com){: external}.
+For more information, see [Ordering services for {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [{{site.data.keyword.hpe-zerto}} product documentation](https://help.zerto.com){: external}.

 ## Considerations for using NSX-T L2 bridge in migration
 {: #v2t-l2-nsx-t-considerations}